The Invited Review Service will support you as an NHS mental health provider or an independent sector organisation.

 - Case note review – in this type of review we provide an independent expert opinion on whether the assessment and clinical management of a patient or patients is acceptable.
 We assess the care provided against approved/evidence based documents such as Good Psychiatric Practice, CR154, Good Medical Practice and any other faculty specific guidance, depending on the details of the case.

-We will only accept commissions for an Invited Review from the Medical Director and/or the Chief Executive of bodies that provide mental health care.
+We will only accept commissions for an Invited Review from the Executive Director (of Medicine, Nursing or Social Work) or Chief Executive of bodies that provide mental health care.

 However, terms of reference (ToR) can be developed with less senior managers (normally medical managers).